federico-paganini/holbertonschool-low_level_programming/variables_if_else_while/README.md

 6-print_numberz.c > Prints all single digit numbers of base 10 starting from 0 using putchar function and int variable.

 7-print_tebahpla.c > Prints the lowercase alphabet in reverse.

+8-print_base16.c > Prints all the numbers of base 16 in lowercase.